António Félix da Costa: 2014–15 season

 Félix da Costa competed in the inaugural Formula E season, competing for Team Aguri in rounds that did not clash with his DTM commitments.
 In the team, he raced alongside Katherine Legge and Salvador Durán during his time in the championship.
 The 2015 Buenos Aires ePrix saw da Costa get his only win of the season after coming up through the field from eighth.
 Thereafter, he only had one non-points finish, which occurred at the 2015 Berlin ePrix where he finished in eleventh position.
-At the end of the season, da Costa had 51 points and secured 8th position in the standings.
+At the end of the season, he had 51 points and secured eighth position in the standings.

 2015–16 season

 For the 2015–16 Formula E season, Félix da Costa retained his seat with Team Aguri alongside Nathanaël Berthon, Salvador Durán and Ma Qinghua.
 Unfortunately, he had several good races taken away from his due to unreliability.
-For the first 3 races of the season, he raced alongside Nathanaël Berthon before the French driver was dropped in favour of season 1 driver Salvador Durán, who himself was replaced by Ma Qinghua just 3 races later in the season.
+For the first 3 races of the season, he raced alongside Nathanaël Berthon before the French driver was dropped in favour of season 1 driver Salvador Durán, who himself was replaced by Ma Qinghua just three races later in the season.
 Due to DTM commitments, Félix da Costa was unable to race the 2016 Berlin ePrix and was himself replaced by René Rast for the race.
 He would return for the double header to end the season in London.
-Félix da Costa's best finish of the season was 6th place, which he achieved 3 times, at Putrajaya, Punta del Este and London(1).
+Félix da Costa's best finish of the season was sixth place, which he achieved three times, at Putrajaya, Punta del Este and London(1).
 During the 2015 Beijing ePrix, he was running in the podium positions when the car had a mechanical failure, putting him out of the ePrix.
-At the 2016 Buenos Aires ePrix he was going for a potential back-to-back win at the track when another car failure, this time a safety cap piece, put him out of the race.
-Again, bad luck would strike the Portuguese driver at the 2016 Long Beach ePrix when he claimed a sensational pole position only to be disqualified due to his right rear tyre pressure being 0.3psi below minimum.
-At the 2016 London ePrix for race 2, da Costa finished an impressive 4th only to have a penalty for using too much power demote him to 9th, then a second penalty for track limits down to 11th.
-When the season had finished, Motorsport.com placed him 4th overall in the top 10 drivers of the season due to keeping cool at all times, even when faced with so much bad luck.
+At the 2016 Buenos Aires ePrix, he was going for a potential back-to-back win at the track when another car failure, this time a safety cap piece, put him out of the race.
+Again, bad luck would strike Félix da Costa at the 2016 Long Beach ePrix when he claimed a sensational pole position only to be disqualified due to his right rear tyre pressure being 0.3psi below minimum.
+At the 2016 London ePrix for race 2, da Costa finished an impressive fourth only to have a penalty for using too much power demote him to ninth, then a second penalty for track limits down to 11th.
+When the season had finished, Motorsport.com placed him fourth overall in the top-ten drivers of the season due to keeping cool at all times, even when faced with so much bad luck.